 Quality education With a wide range of high-quality courses and great flexibility, Norwegian institutions prove to be an ideal study destination.
-From vocational subjects to postgraduate and doctorate level, there are plenty of opportunities for students to fulfill their ambitions.
-You will also benefit from the informal atmosphere at Norwegian universities and university-colleges, where teachers are easily approachable and tuition often takes place in small groups.
+From vocational subjects to postgraduate and doctorate levels, there are plenty of opportunities for students to fulfill their ambitions.
+You will also benefit from the informal atmosphere at Norwegian universities and university colleges, where teachers are easily approachable and tuition often takes place in small groups.
 Most institutions also have well-equipped computer facilities with free Internet access.

 Admission & Application

 In order to obtain the necessary application forms and information about the application deadlines, you will have to contact each university or university college.
 In general, the application deadline for foreign students is between, January 15 to March 15 for courses starting the following autumn (August).
 Please note that some institutions have separate"pre-qualification" deadlines that are earlier than this.

 The Norwegian Agency for Quality Assurance in Education (NOKUT) supervises and helps to develop the quality of higher education in Norway through evaluation, accreditation, and recognition of quality systems, institutions, and course provisions.
 NOKUT is the official Norwegian ENIC-NARIC center.